kreatio-sw/inflight/README.md

  interaction.
 - [errored](classes/InFlightState.html#errored) - set to true when an error has occurred, will be cleared when a subsequent request is made.
+- [hasMorePages](classes/InFlightState.html#hasMorePages) set to true if there are more pages expected.
+It takes care of few edge cases, see specs for details.
+  One important one is a case when the backend actually returns lesser results than what it initially said it would.

 ## Considerations for local updates